HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 So there you have it, a snapshot of the state of media on the web in 2024, along with a look at how things have changed over the last couple of years.
 We've seen just how ubiquitous and important media is to the user experience of the web, and taken stock of how sites are – and aren't – delivering it effectively.

 Perhaps unsurprisingly, we found that images on the web are getting *bigger*.
 Whether you're counting image pixels or layout dimensions, the numbers are going up.
-Interestingly, they're going up faster on desktop than they are on mobile, and they're growing fastest when we look at the top ends of the distributions.
 So even though we also saw an increase in compression ratios – driven in part by increased adoption of modern image formats – total image byte sizes are going up, too.

 In a similar vein, the most notable change we saw on the video side was simply that there were a lot more of them than there were two years ago.
 The web continues to get more and more visual.